Satay: Emergence in Maritime Southeast Asia

 Preparation of satay before the Perang Pandan (Pandan War) festival in Tenganan village, Karangasem, Bali.

 By the early modern period, the combined influences of Middle Eastern, South Asian and Chinese food traditions had taken root in the Malay archipelago and surrounding regions.
 Java, Sumatra and the Malay Peninsula were central nodes of maritime trade, attracting Muslim merchants from Gujarat, Tamil Nadu and the Arabian Peninsula, alongside large communities of Chinese migrants.
 In these multicultural port towns, local populations were exposed to diverse methods of preparing and seasoning meat.

 The introduction of satay, and other now-iconic dishes such as tongseng and gulai kambing based on meats such as goat and lamb, coincided with an influx of Indian and Arab traders and immigrants starting in the 18th century.
 The Indonesian publication Koran Jakarta claimed that sate, and ultimately satay, originated from Javanese term sak beteng which means one stick, and that the dish had existed as early as the 15th century.
+Meanwhile, the satay relief is found at the ancient Cabean Kunti bathing site which was built around the 8th to 10th century in Boyolali Regency, Central Java.

 It was within this environment that satay began to take on a distinctive Southeast Asian identity.
 Local cooks adapted foreign grilling practices to available resources, using bamboo skewers and coconut shell charcoal, and incorporating regional spices such as lemongrass, turmeric, coriander and galangal.
-Peanuts, introduced from the Americas via the Manila galleon trade, provided the basis for the peanut sauce that became one of satay’s most recognisable accompaniments.
+Peanuts, introduced from the Americas via the Manila galleon trade, provided the basis for the peanut sauce that became one of satay's most recognisable accompaniments.

 The dish soon spread beyond port cities into inland regions, where it became embedded in the food cultures of Javanese, Malay and other ethnic groups.
 By the 19th century, satay was already being recorded by colonial observers as a popular street food and festival dish, reflecting its role as both a culinary innovation of global exchanges and a locally embedded tradition.